 I should do some experiments and see if it works better than just a cane cut below a leaf bud.

-About 6 inch length is good and you want the cane to be close to the diameter of a pencil, it can be a bit smaller around but that gives you an idea.
+When cutting a rose cane take at least 6-inch length and you want the cane to be close to the diameter of a pencil, it can be a bit smaller around but that gives you an idea.

 Wound the rose cuttings

-This step is not absolutely necessary but it is claimed to speed up rooting.
+This step is not absolutely necessary but it is claimed to encourage faster rooting.

 To wound the heels of the cutting I scrape the end of the cutting with a very sharp knife or edge of my pruners to reveal the white layer, which will help in rooting.